All There is to Data Accessibility & Sharing Rules in Salesforce (Updated for 2024)

 The question of data accessibility and what each individual can see and do in your Salesforce organization is indeed a vital one, especially as your teams grow.

-To help you get to the bottom of the topic, we’ve gathered everything you need to know about how permissions are granted to users in Salesforce.
+To help you get to the bottom of the topic, professionals from our have gathered everything you need to know about how permissions are granted to users in Salesforce.
 Plus, we’ll gladly introduce you to all there is to Sharing Rules, when this function should be used, what are the different ways you can configure Sharing Rules in Salesforce, and even show you how to set them up on use case examples.

 An Introduction to Data Visibility & Accessibility in Salesforce